kabat87/XEngine/README.md

 ## XMenu

 **XMenu™**, a XEngine™ modes changer with miscellaneous functions.
 By using it, you can change the current mode of XEngine™ and can apply few other tweaks which are also necessary to optimize device.
 To open XMenu™ in terminal, execute `su -c xmenu` in terminal (Termux is recommended).
 To know more about the miscellaneous functions, their is a help option in XMenu™ by which you can know what those functions actually do.

-## Alternative Commands

-If you want to save your time, by simply executing a single command in terminal.
-Their are some commands for it.

-### Modes Changer

-To directly change XEngine™ mode from terminal, execute `su -c "xengine -m <mode>"`

-### Thermal State Changer

-To directly change mode from terminal, execute `su -c "xengine -t <state>"`

-### Help Dialog

-To get complete information about the above commands, execute `su -c "xengine -h"`

 ## FAQ (Frequently Asked Questions)